open-telemetry/oteps/text/0148-sampling-probability.md

 When no Sampler is in place and all telemetry events pass to the output, the `sample_count` field SHOULD be set to 1 to indicate perfect representivity, indicating that no sampling was performed.

+### Applicability for tracing

+When using sampling to limit span collection, there are usually approaches under consideration.
+The sampling approach covered here dictates how to select root spans in a probabilistic way.
+When recording root spans, the `sample_count` field should be set as described above.
+The adjusted `sample_count` of the root span applies the trace, meaning the trace should be considered as representative of `sample_count` traces in the population.

+When non-root spans are recorded because they are part of an ongoing trace, they are considered non-probabilistic exemplars.
+Non-root spans should have `sample_count` set to zero.

+### Applicability for metrics

+The use of sampling in metrics makes it possible to record high-cardinality metric events efficiently, as demonstrated by Statsd.

+By pushing sampled metric events from client to server, instead of timeseries, it is possible to defer decisions about cardinality reduction to the server, without unreasonable cost to the client.

 ## Prior art and alternatives